The Ultimate Guide to Starting an Off-Leash Dog Bar Business

 Location Demographics That Work

 Not every location is ideal for an off-leash dog bar.
-Look for areas with:
+For a detailed look at which markets work best, see our guide on the best cities for dog franchise success.
+In general, look for areas with:

 High population density (supports multiple visits per week)